Cynz300/Scientific_Networking/README.md

 #### Alternate Hypothesis: There is an intragroup difference between the Author and Venue

+Assuming alpha = 0.05 and using the t-test with a Welch Correction

 ![](img/Author_v_Venue.png)

+Results = Able to reject the null hypothesis with a p-value of 0.043

+#### Coupling this for highest rated Author

 ![](img/Nicholas_Author_v_Venue.png)

+Results = Unable to reject the null hypothesis with a p-value of 0.248

 ## Conclusions

 1. The keyword failed to reject the null hypothesis in most cases.
 We can conclude there is no stat. sig. difference in keywords aside from computation complexity.
+2. The first author did not have any statistically significant influence over any other author.
-2. The last author failed to reject the null hypothesis in most cases except for 1.
+3. The last author failed to reject the null hypothesis in most cases except for 1.
 This means the most profilic last authors have no stat. sign. impact on # of citations other than vs Saharon.
+4.
-3. The most prolific venue did have multiple significant difference where it is greater.
+5. The most prolific venue did have multiple significant difference where it is greater.
 Only BMC Informatics have similar penetration.

-Assuming number of citations indicates it penetration in the scientific community

-## Diving Deeper
+## Contact

-### We would like to see if there is truly a difference between the most prolific Author and prolific Venue.

-#### Null Hypothesis: There is no difference between all the most prolific Author and Venue

-#### Alternate Hypothesis: There is an intragroup difference between the Author and Venue
-##### Alpha is 0.05
+If you would like to get in contact, you can reach me via my [LinkedIn](https://www.linkedin.com/in/ilya-getsin-561b8620/) or via my [email](ilyagetsin@gmail.com)